Address sexual harassment

 The definition of sexual harassment is not meant to inhibit interactions or relationships based on mutual consent or normal social contact between employees.

-HR Policy #11 – Discrimination, Bullying and Harassment in the Workplace prohibits all forms of discrimination and harassment, including sexual harassment.
+HR policy 11 – Discrimination, bullying and harassment in the workplace (PDF, 211KB) prohibits all forms of discrimination and harassment, including sexual harassment.

 The policy outlines expectations for workplace behaviour, roles and responsibilities for maintaining a respectful workplace and resolution and complaint mechanisms for employees who experience sexual harassment.